Home Seller 101

 |The Role of a Buyer’s Lawyer

-The role of the purchaser’s lawyer is to protect the purchaser throughout the transaction and to make sure that the buyer obtains clear title to the property.
+The role of the purchaser’s lawyer is to protect the purchaser throughout the transaction and to make sure that the buyer obtains a clear title to the property.
 Traditionally, the purchaser’s lawyer also represents the interests of the mortgage lender in preparing and registering the mortgage documents following their mortgage commitment.

 |What Do All These Real Estate Words Mean Anyway?

-When you are in the process of buying or selling a home in London and South West Ontario or have been through the process, it can be daunting enough without words or phrases bantered about, and you say “What?”
-Well, no more, this exhaustive list will now make the playing field level, your knowledge & better understanding of real estate will ensure that your real estate transaction will be less stressful and in most cases, more rewarding!
+When you are in the process of buying or selling a home in London and South West Ontario or have been through the process, it can be daunting enough without words or phrases bantered about, and you say, “What?”
+Well, no more, this exhaustive list will now make the playing field level; your knowledge & better understanding of real estate will ensure that your real estate transaction will be less stressful and in most cases, more rewarding!

 |Who Else is Going To Be Involved When I Sell my Home?

 Purchasing a home or selling a home requires more than just the buyer and seller.
-You’ll also need the services of a variety of home-related professionals and here are the key players in your transaction and the roles they play:
+You’ll also need the services of a variety of home-related professionals and here are the key players in your transaction and the roles they play.